dwdraju/docker-build-time-secrets/README.md

 Build the docker: `docker build -t secret3 . -f Dockerfile.3 --build-arg SECRET=superSecret`

 And explore:
-`docker run -it secret2 /bin/sh`
+`docker run -it secret3 /bin/sh`
 ```
 / # env
 ....
-HOSTNAME=1a1b7e44b0a9
-SHLVL=1
 HOME=/root
 TERM=xterm
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 PWD=/
 ```
-There is no secret but we used the secret.
-We can even write the secret to file by following way:
+There is no secret but can use the secret within the `RUN` context.
+The secret can also be written to file by following way:
 ```
 # Dockerfile.3.1
 RUN export MY_SECRET=$SECRET && echo $MY_SECRET > /secret && **DO SOME TASK** && rm /secret